Why and how I founded phlow, by Carlo Nicora, CEO

 One that rewards its users and redistributes its wealth back to the community.

-This is why I started phlow.
-The world’s first un-social media platform.
+This is why I started phlow – the community media platform.

 On my journey, I was lucky enough to meet Alexander, my business partner, with whom I share this vision of a better world.